winChawakorn/TypingThrower/README.md

 # TypingThrower
-**Creating** by Chawakorn Suphepre(@winChawakorn) and Vittunyuta(@aommoaGitHub)
+**Creating** by Chawakorn Suphepre(@winChawakorn) and Vittunyuta Maeprasart(@aommoaGitHub)

 TypingThrower project is a game.
 This typing game can calculate and record your typing speed in WPM (words per minutes).
-2 players will fight each other by typing the apparent word.
+2 players will fight with each other by typing the apparent word.
 Correct typing will damage to your opponent.
-You will win when HP of the opponent is zero.
+You will win when your opponent lost all HP.
+This game can improve your typing skill.

 <a href="https://github.com/winChawakorn/TypingThrower/raw/master/TypingThrower.jar"> >>>Download this Game</a> Run TypingThrower.jar and have fun!
+If our server is closed or you would like to open your own server, you can
+<a href="https://github.com/winChawakorn/TypingThrower/raw/master/Server.jar"> >>>Download the server for Typing Thrower</a>

 This is UML Diagram of project:
 ![UML Diagram](http://i.imgur.com/cDJSst7.jpg)